JONS Mission Statement

 The Journal of Oncology Navigation & Survivorship (JONS) promotes reliance on evidence-based practices in navigating patients with cancer and their caregivers through diagnosis, treatment, and survivorship.
 JONS also seeks to strengthen the role of nurse and patient navigators in cancer care by serving as a platform for these professionals to disseminate original research findings, exchange best practices, and find support for their growing community.
-The majority of articles will undergo a peer-review process.

 Manuscripts submitted to JONS must be original and must not have been published previously, either in print or in electronic form.
 Manuscripts cannot be submitted elsewhere while under consideration by JONS.
 These restrictions on prior publication, however, do not apply to abstracts or poster presentations published in connection with scientific meetings.